About The Author

 I love traveling, DIY projects and refinishing furniture, yoga, cooking, reading, movies, Texas Aggie football, Chicago Cubs baseball, golf, and gymnastics.
 That is quite the laundry list of interests for someone with such limited free time and as such I get around to each of them approximately once per year.

-I’m passionate about patient education and women’s health, I believe empowering patients to be confident & knowledgeable about their conditions builds physician-patient relationships and improves patient outcomes.
-Someday, I’d love to get involved in medical volunteering or missions, either in the US or abroad.
-My family and faith are extremely important to me and I am wholly convinced that I would not be where I am today if it were not for those two things.
+I’m passionate about patient education and women’s health.
+I believe empowering patients to be confident & knowledgeable about their conditions builds physician-patient relationships and improves patient outcomes.
+Someday, I’d love to get involved in medical volunteering or missions and my family has some really crazy international nomad goals on our shortlist of future options.

 Speaking of circus, while we do not have an elephant, we do have some